 Electrical outlets in the Philippines typically feature two-pronged flat sockets, either Type A or Type B. Be sure to bring the right power adapters for your devices.
 Electrical voltage is 220V and the standard frequency is 60Hz.

-I’m not an expert on Bohol but I do hope that you find this post useful.
+I’ve been to Bohol many times but I still don’t consider myself an expert.
+Nonetheless, I hope you found this guide useful.
 I’m only sharing some of the things that I learned from our trip.
-If you have any suggestions or simply want to share your own experiences, then please feel free to do so in the comments section below.
+If you have any questions or comments, then please leave them in the comment section below.
 You’re welcome to join our Facebook Travel Group as well.
-We’d love to hear from you.

 Thanks for stopping by and remember to keep your voices down when saying hi to the tarsiers!